 (1) The IHE must indicate on the envelope and—if not provided by the Department—in Item 11 of the SF 424 the CFDA number, including suffix letter, if any, of the competition under which the IHE is submitting its application; and

 (2) The Application Control Center will mail a notification of receipt of the IHE's grant application.
-If the IHE does Start Printed Page 15294not receive this grant notification within 15 business days from the application deadline date, the IHE should call the U.S. Department of Education Application Control Center at (202) 245-6288.
+If the IHE does not receive this grant notification within 15 business days from the application deadline date, the IHE should call the U.S. Department of Education Application Control Center at (202) 245-6288.

 V. Application Review Information

-2. Selection Criteria: The selection criteria for this competition are from the regulations for this program in 34 CFR 662.21 and are listed in the application package.
+1. Selection Criteria: The selection criteria for this competition are from the regulations for this program in 34 CFR 662.21 and are as follows:

 VI.
 Award Administration Information

 1. Award Notices: If a student application is successful, we notify the IHE's U.S. Representative and U.S. Senators and send the IHE a Grant Award Notification (GAN); or we may send the IHE an email containing a link to access an electronic version of the GAN.
 We may notify the IHE informally, also.